skypilot-org/skypilot/llm/llama-3/README.md

-It is also possible to access the Code Llama service with a GUI using [FastChat](https://github.com/lm-sys/FastChat).
+It is also possible to access the Code Llama service with a separate GUI frontend, so the user requests send to the GUI will be load-balanced across replicas.

 1. Start the chat web UI:
 ```bash